 Popular fundraisers for schools that offer kids a chance to roll around in the mud are obstacle courses.
 Obstacle courses can include hurdling obstacles like walls, teeter-totters, tunnels, balance beams, a cargo climb and a mud pit.
 Physical education teachers get involved in training kids ahead of the crowdfunding event as a fun way to get fit and prepare for the fundraiser.
 More difficult courses may be designed for adult and teen participants.
 Read more on how to organize an obstacle course fundraiser.

+Becoming a firefighter is the dream of many elementary school children.
+Why not build on that dream?
 Hold a picnic in a beautiful city park and team up with your local fire department.
 Parks are the favorite playground for kids with all the best ways to swing and room to run.
 Yet this school fundraising event adds some education.
 Add a firetruck and fireman for them to experience and ask questions of and you pique their curiosity and educate them.
 Plant plenty of public education material about your school nearby and sell food of the old favorites of picnics.

 A readathon fundraiser is a peer-to-peer fundraising event where students commit to reading as a means of raising money for your school or PTO/PTA.
 Reading Fundraisers promote literacy and a love of reading for children; they offer an academic challenge or competition which kids enjoy.
 It’s easy to get everyone excited about a readathon because of its contribution to society.
 Be bold in your social media promotion and you’ll be sure to exceed your fundraising goals.